UK says will use top court to defend banking sector

 The European Commission ultimately has the power to adopt binding rules on banks and Rathi said the EU executive might be the best way to ensure common rules are approved if regulators clashed.

-Clark urged the parliamentarians to avoid assuming Britain was always on the back foot and could not take a leading and assertive role in financial services.
+Clark urged the lawmakers to avoid assuming Britain was always on the back foot and could not take a leading and assertive role in financial services.

 The banking union would not be done and dusted in December but would be a dynamic project as some "out" countries joined, altering how it worked.